Matthew 26

 [66] what do you think?
 They answered and said, He is deserving of death.

-Comments Matthew 26:65-66 People do this all the time; they use the Word of God to condemn the innocent.
-This way is not the first or the last time they do this; so many perish because of this, but this is not the way the Lord wants it.
-You don’t use God to punish people.
-If people are wrong, God will punish them.
+Comments Matthew 26:65-66 This is the way humans use to cover up when the truth comes out: they use the word of God to condemn the innocent; humans do this all the time.
+It is not the first or last time they have done this; so many perished because of this, but it is not the way the Lord wants it.
+You don’t use God to punish people; if people are wrong, God will punish them.
 This is the wrong way to control people: these people use God to control others.

 [67] Then they spat in His face and struck Him.
 Then others struck Him with the palms of their hands,